m4sterbunny/atlas/README.md

 My rationale is that:

 1. The current landing page lacks text.
 > Note, that including paragraphs of content with keywords can enhance how snippets are generated for search engine results pages.
-Keywords on the landing page help Google understand the primary focus and relevance of your site.
-This can improve click-through rates.
+Keywords on the landing page also help Google understand the primary focus and relevance of your site: this can improve click-through rates.

 2. As per the existing landing page, this page leads the user deeper into the documentation.
 > I have provided one additional page, an overview [learn](learn.md) page on which I attempted to improve the scaffolding of the existing introduction concepts.
 Otherwise, all links are to existing pages.